abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 ### out_wfc_pw

 - **Type**: Integer
-- **Availability**: Plane wave basis or ienvelope calculation in numerical atomic orbital basis
+- **Availability**: Plane wave basis or get_wf calculation in numerical atomic orbital basis
 - **Description**:
   - 1: Output the coefficients of wave functions into text files named `OUT.${suffix}/WAVEFUNC${K}.txt`, where ${K} is the index of k points.
   - 2: results are stored in binary files named `OUT.${suffix}/WAVEFUNC${K}.dat`.